WingmanColt/DigitalSigner-Nuget/Readme.md

 2. Setup a service for digital sign in Startup.cs / Program.cs for newer versions.
 - builder.Services.AddTransient<ISignService, SignService>();

-3. Registering service in controller and using.
+3. Register service in controller and usage.

     public interface ISignService
     {